williamsjoblom/williamsjoblom.github.io/resume.md

 **East Sweden Hack**, 2016

 Winner of the 48h hackathon *East Sweden Hack*.
 For this me and my team got awarded a trip to Las Vegas and tickets to the CES electronics fair.

+Together we built an IoT bike sharing platform much like Airbnb.
+The project consisted of a smartphone app, a bike mounted IoT device and a web portal where I was responsible for building and designing the app.
 **[**[News article](https://liu.se/liu-nytt/arkiv/nyhetsarkiv/1.694679?l=sv)**]**

 **Other**, 1996&ndash;present